KubelP/recrutation_task/ReadMe.md

 $ php bin/console doctrine:database:create
 ```

->That will create database with CarBrand name - it can be change in DATABASE_URL.
+>That will create database with car_brand name - it can be change in DATABASE_URL.

 Create migration: